b-m-f/WirtBot/README.md

 ![WirtBot logo](Interface/public/logo.svg)

+# ARCHIVED

+WirtBot is feature complete and can be used without problems on properly secure networks, such as a home network behind a router.

+It is archived as it is feature complete.
+If anyone wants to take it back from the archives and maintain it contact me via the website linked in my profile.

 # What is a WirtBot?

 WirtBot is a combination of software tools to manage small to medium sized private networks.